PIECEWISE FUNCTION: How to Graph Piecewise Defined Functions? Brief Introduction, Examples and Uses:-

 As ‘3’ is not included in the first piecewise domain “x<3” this means that the subjective graph does not contain (3, 2), so we have to develop a “hole” there, for this purpose;

-- Click on “+” icon at the top right, this will open next expression tab.
+• Click on the “+” icon at the top right, this will open the next expression tab.

-- Press on the colorful circle next to (3,2), you’ll get a panel from where you can select the hollow circle option.
+• Press on the colorful circle next to (3,2), and you’ll get a panel from where you can select the hollow circle option.

 First piecewise is now accomplished.